protolambda/eth2-val-tools/README.md

   eth2-val-tools keystores [flags]

 Flags:
-      --key-man-loc string       Location to write to the 'location' field in the keymanager_opts.json file (Prysm only) --out-loc string           Path of the output data for the host, where wallets, keys, secrets dir, etc. are written (default "assigned_data")
+      --out-loc string           Path of the output data for the host, where wallets, keys, secrets dir, etc. are written (default "assigned_data")
-      --source-max uint          Maximum validator index in HD path range (excl.)
+      --prysm-pass string        Password for all-accounts keystore file (Prysm only) --source-max uint          Maximum validator index in HD path range (excl.)
       --source-min uint          Minimum validator index in HD path range (incl.)
       --source-mnemonic string   The validators mnemonic to source account keys from.